felix-le/dynamicly_project_interview_fe/README.md

 - working on UI
 - working on other features (Edit, Delete, Update)
 - working on Home Page
+  ==> if data.length > 4 then add pagination.
   **Note** fix Treating warnings as errors because process.env.CI = true while deploying to vercel create a variable "CI" - value is false